-The best place to book your internal ground transport in Thailand is on 12Go.asia.
+The best deals for internal ground transport in Thailand are on 12Go.asia.

-These red-pick up trucks serve as collective taxis, and they are the cheapest and easiest way to take day trips in a certain city or island of Thailand.
+These red-pick-up trucks serve as collective taxis, and they are the cheapest and easiest way to take day trips to a certain city or island of Thailand.

 If you wait for the whole truck to fill up, everyone can split the cost and the ride becomes cheaper.